-This bill amends Section 45-29-240 of the Code of Alabama 1975 to establish the role of a county revenue commissioner in Fayette County, consolidating the functions of the tax assessor and tax collector into a single office.
-The previous provisions regarding the establishment of the revenue commissioner's office upon the vacancy of either the tax assessor or tax collector are deleted, and it is now specified that a revenue commissioner will be elected every six years.
-The bill also outlines the duties of the revenue commissioner, which include property assessment for ad valorem taxation, tax collection, and record-keeping, while allowing the commissioner to appoint deputies and assistants as needed.
+The bill amends Section 45-29-240 of the Code of Alabama 1975 to establish the role of a county revenue commissioner in Fayette County, consolidating the functions of the tax assessor and tax collector into a single office.
+The previous provisions regarding the establishment of the revenue commissioner office upon the vacancy of either the tax assessor or tax collector are deleted.
+Instead, the bill stipulates that a revenue commissioner will be elected every six years, with the authority to perform all duties related to property assessment and tax collection.
+Additionally, the bill specifies that the revenue commissioner will appoint deputies and assistants as needed, and their actions will carry the same legal weight as those of the commissioner.

 Statutes affected: Introduced: 45-29-240, 45-29-240